LittleEtx/SUSTech-Note-Share/final-report-117.md

 to the server and build the docker image on fly.
 The `Dockerfile` is demonstrated in the figure above.
 A simple openjdk java image is used.
 ### 5.2 Frontend
-For the frontend deployment, we first build the docker container on local machine to test the usability.
+For the frontend deployment, we first build the docker image on local machine to test the usability.
 Here is the [Dockerfile](front-end/Dockerfile).
 The service is deployed on the nginx.
-Its configuration file is [nginx.conf](front-end/default.conf).
+Its configuration file is [default.conf](front-end/default.conf).

 ![img.png](markdown-resources/milestone3/docker_deployment.png)
 After the checking the usability, we transmit the docker image to the server via IDEA docker tool.
-Then we run both the frontend and backend container on the server.
+Then we run both the frontend and backend images on the server.